 Think of others first and how you can help them—and not what’s in it for you.
 I’ve found that the same principles hold true in business, as in life.
 Ultimately, those whose hearts are focused on serving others are truly successful.

-Stop thinking negatively.
 Thoughts can be controlled.
 Replace negative thoughts with positive ones; use the negative thought only as a cue to replace it with a positive one.
 This is a great way to find the positive affirmations that you need most.